-This talk shows audiences what is really going on in the dark corridors most of us fear to enter – and way out of the that darkness.
+Wayne tells audiences what is really going on in the dark corridors most of us fear to enter – and shows them the way out of that darkness.

 During his corporate career, he was Chief Executive at Avis South Africa.